JochenEklund/Master_Thesis/README.md

-# Master_Thesis
+The file main.ipynb contains the code for the implementation.

-This repository contains the code produced as a part of the master's thesis "Machine learning methods for host-based intrusion detection systems".
-The thesis can be found at: [link]
+In order for it to work the AWSCTD dataset needs to be downloaded and unziped in the Data folder.
+It can be found at: https://github.com/DjPasco/AWSCTD.